 Just so you know, some wasps are so closely attached to the life-cycles of the crops they pollinate, that if the wasps were to go extinct, the plants too will vanish.
 This, in turn, threatens the survival of other organisms that depend on the plants in many ways — consequently, the entire local ecosystem will be negatively affected.

 Though the importance of wasps cannot be downplayed, they also sting humans.
-And sometimes those stings can be quite dangerous (if not life-threatening) — especially to those who are allergic to it.
+And sometimes those stings can be quite dangerous (if not life-threatening) — especially to those who have an allergic reaction to them.

 That being said, you might be seeking the best ways to eliminate wasps from your property to avoid the risk of being stung.